TIBCOSoftware/snappydata/docs/best_practices/design_schema.md

 <a id="buckets"></a>
 **Buckets**</br>
 The total number of partitions is fixed for a table by the BUCKETS option.
 By default, there are 113 buckets.
 The value should be increased for a large amount of data that also determines the number of Spark RDD partitions that are created for the scan.
-For column tables, we recommend setting a number of buckets such that each bucket has at least 100-150 MB of data.</br>
+For column tables, it is recommended to set a number of buckets such that each bucket has at least 100-150 MB of data.</br>
 Unit of data movement is a bucket, and buckets of collocated tables move together.
 When a new server joins, the  [-rebalance](../configuring_cluster/property_description.md#rebalance) option on the startup command-line triggers bucket rebalancing and the new server becomes the primary for some of the buckets (and secondary for some if REDUNDANCY>0 has been specified). </br>
 There is also a system procedure [call sys.rebalance_all_buckets()](../reference/inbuilt_system_procedures/rebalance-all-buckets.md#sysrebalance_all_buckets) that can be used to trigger rebalance.
 For more information on BUCKETS, refer to [BUCKETS](capacity_planning.md#buckets).